yuqiao/KanbanView/README.md

 Avaliable environment variables:
  * THINGSDB    - Path to database
  * TAG_WAITING - Tag for tasks you are waiting for
- * TAG_MIT     - Tag for most important tassk
+ * TAG_MIT     - Tag for most important tasks

 Available commands:
  * run          - Run code in static mode.